 More importantly, it was abundantly clear that the horizon was not brighter.
-The reason for this was simple: Kazakhstan has a gradually aging population, with declining birth rates more than offsetting rising adult and elderly mortality rates.
-The population projections in Table 7, reproduced from Becker, Seitenova, and Urzhumova (2000, Ch.
+The reason for this was simple: Kazakhstan has had a gradually aging population, with declining birth rates more than offsetting rising adult and elderly mortality rates.
+The data in Table 7, reproduced from Becker, Seitenova, and Urzhumova (2000, Ch.
 3, Table 24), are difficult for any pension system.
-While these figures are forecasts, it should be realized that those retiring in 2050 already have been born (in fact, 2050 will be the first year when most new retirees will not have been born in the Soviet era - assuming retirement ages are not increased in the next half-century).
+While these figures are projections, it should be realized that those retiring in 2050 already have been born (in fact, 2050 will be the first year when most new retirees were not born in the Soviet era - assuming retirement ages are not increased in the next half-century).
 Thus, the trends depicted for the most part reflect demographic events that already have taken place or are underway.
-Underlying Table 7 is assumed gradual recovery of the total fertility rate (TFR) from its current below-replacement level (which appears to be happening, and which will increase labor force growth after 2020), and also gradually recovering life expectancy (for which there is very little evidence so far: see Becker, Urzhumova, and Seitenova, 2003).
-If adult mortality does not decline considerably in the years to come, then the retirement age population will grow more slowly, but for a very sad reason.
+Worse still, the assumptions underlying Table 7 are that the total fertility rate (TFR) eventually recovers from its current below-replacement level (which appears to be happening), which in terms of dependency ratio forecasting will be offset by recovering life expectancy (for which there is very little evidence so far: see Becker, Urzhumova, and Seitenova, 2003).